sakuratsuyu/Note/docs/Mathematics_Basis/TC/Lec_3_sup.md

 Based on the mechanism above, we can simply give the following more abstract proof.

 !!! proof

-    Now we back to the proof of the equivenlance of regular expression and NFA.

-    (1) Regular expression $\Rightarrow$ NFA is trivial by definition.

-    (2) We now proof NFA $\Rightarrow$ regular expression.

     Suppose an NFA $M = (K, \Sigma, \Delta, s, F)$ satisfying